grayed/mirea-vm/README.md

 ## Setting up

+First, you need to install the ipv6calc package.

-First, you should create the file `local.conf` in the same directory with `Makefile`.
+Then you should create the file `local.conf` in the same directory with `Makefile`.
 Set any variables you need to change there; it will be included by `Makefile`.
 You can use any value mentioned in `Makefile` up to the line telling that there are no more customizable items.